 Can You Still Go To Socotra?

 Updated March 2020, Can You Still Go To Socotra was originally written in July 2017

 In short?
 Yes, but it’s not that easy…

 Socotra has been nearly impossible to reach for the last few years.
-But with a lot of efforts and arrangements I’m excited to be co-running a second small group trip to Socotra Island April 22-May 1, 2019 with Inertia Network, with an optional week-long Haggier Mountains trek May 2-8, 2019.
-For more information click here.
+But with a lot of efforts and arrangements, I’m excited to be offering more small group trip to Socotra Island in February 2021 with Inertia Network.
+For more information on these departures, click here.

 So with the questions I get regarding Socotra, I wanted to clarify a few things about what’s happening in Socotra now.